forcedotcom/cli/releasenotes/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 ------------
 * NEW: The `package convert` command is now generally available.
 Package migrations let you convert an existing first-generation (1GP) package into a second-generation (2GP) package, and then migrate the 1GP package installed in subscriber orgs to 2GP.
-The latest managed-released version of the 1GP package is converted.
-This example converts a 1GP package with the specified package ID and gives it the installation key "password123"; the example uses the default Dev Hub org:
+This example converts the latest managed-released version of the 1GP package with the specified package ID and gives it the installation key "password123"; the example uses the default Dev Hub org:

    ```bash
    sf package convert --package 033... --installation-key password123